Traveling Salento Colombia and Everything you Need to Know

 To arrive in Salento you have to take a bus to either Armenia or Pereira, two larger cities about 45 minutes outside of Salento.
 From here you will switch buses and pick up a shuttle which leaves to Salento every 20 minutes for 4000 Colombian Pesos.
 The shuttle takes about 45 minutes and drops you off in the town center.
 If you are planning to leave Salento you will have to take the shuttle back to Armenia or Pereira.
 Whether you are taking the bus from Medellin to Salento, or going from Salento to Medellin, it will be a multi-step process.

 There is an airport in Pereira which offers daily flights from other cities in the country and an international airport in Armenia, so flying is a possibility, but you will still have to catch the shuttle into town.

 Salento should not be missed.

-Salento is truly one of the special locations which ‘stole my heart’.
+Salento Colombia is truly one of those special locations which ‘stole my heart’.
 I love to be out in the mountains and to spend lazy days staring at rolling green hills and lush vegetation.
 I love the idea of being able to hike and horseback ride my way through coffee farms, rivers and waterfalls.
 The sleepy town of Salento has everything from great food, to stunning vistas.
-It boasts a vibrant night life, adventures, and typical Columbian “cowboy” culture.
-It is safe.
-It is beautiful, and it is on the top of my ‘Colombia travel guide” list.
+It boasts a vibrant night life, adventures, and typical Colombian “cowboy” culture.
+It is safe, it is beautiful, and it is on the top of my ‘Colombia travel guide” list.